HyperSprite/google-drive-source/readme.md

 # Google Drive Source

-Write articles, store images, whatever in google drive and then download them to a specified folders.
+Write articles, store images, _whatever_ in Google Drive and then download them to a specified folders.

-I built this to keep my Gatsby blog up to date by writing Markdown and saving images in Google drive and then syncing that to my blog.
-Turns out, it also supports Google Drawings, Sheets if you want to sync that.
+I built this to keep my Gatsby blog up to date by writing Markdown and saving images in Google Drive and then syncing that to my blog.
+Turns out, it also supports Google Drawings and Sheets if you want to sync that.

-For a comprehensive step by step install walkthrough see the [Getting started with google-drive-source slide deck](https://gatsby-site-gds-slide-deck.rcrsv.com)
+For a comprehensive step by step install walkthrough see the [Getting started with google-drive-source slide deck](https://gatsby-site-gds-slide-deck.rcrsv.com).
+You don't need to use this with Gatsby, that's just the example.

 ## Install
 ```npm install --save google-drive-source```